timm/tested/docs/onExplain.md

 exemplars selected from each cluster (see below)

 Such explanation facilities are post-processors to the original learning method.
-An alternative simpler approach would be to use learners that generate comprehensible models in the first place e.g. here are the FFT trees as defined by Phillips et al. [^phillips]  by used by Chen et al. [^chen18].
+An alternative simpler approach would be to use learners that generate comprehensible models in the first place.
+Gigerenzer [^Gigerenzer] argues convincingly for the construction of tiny models comprising tiny rule fragments that can be quickly comprehended by (e,g,)
+- doctors in emergency rooms making rapid decisions;
+- or by soldiers on guard making snap decisions about whether to fire or not on a potential enemy;
+- or by stockbrokers making instant decisions about buying or selling stock.

+Here are the "fast and frugal trees" (FFT)  as approved by Gigerenzer and implemented by Phillips et al. [^phillips]  and used by Chen et al. [^chen18].
 - An FFT is a binary decision tree of limited depth $d$
 - At each level there is one sub-tree and one  leaf node that selects for either one of the two classes
   - So there are two choices at each level
 - At the leaves there are two leaves, one to each class (serves  as a final "catch all").
 - Chen et al. used FFT for multi-goal reasoning:
-  - At each level discritzation was repeated looking for the sinple split that best satisfied some multi-goal criteria (e.g. find the fewest methods with most errors and least false alarms).
+  - At each level discretiztion  was repeated looking for the simple split that best satisfied some multi-goal criteria (e.g. find the fewest methods with most errors and least false alarms).
   - For trees of size $d$, Chen generated $2^d$ trees and, using the training data, selected the one